 Theme Class number of times Description Tutorial on Master CAD program for microsystem design and analysis which will be microsystem CAD 3 software utilized to accomplish an assignment.
-Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction 2 Electromechical Systems) utilizing microfabrication technology.
+Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction Electromechical Systems) utilizing microfabrication technology.
 Design and analysis 3 Analyze and design a microsystem by communicating with a team member of work HKUST.
-Presentation I 2 The designed device and its analyzed results is presented in detail by team in Presentation 1 English.
+Presentation I 2 The designed device and its analyzed results is presented in detail by team in riesentation i 2 English.
 Evatuation of device 3 Evaluate the fabricated microsystem.
-Presentation II 2 The measured results and comparison between the analyzed results of the riesemanon n fabricated microsystem is presented by team in English.
+2 The measured results and comparison between the analyzed results of the Presentation II fabricated microsystem is presented by team in English.